Introduction

 Antiviral and Antibacterial Effects

-Mullein’s antiviral and antibacterial properties make it effective in combating infections.
+Gordolobo tea, or Mullein tea, is renowned for its potent antiviral and antibacterial properties.
+These properties make it effective in combating infections.
 Mullein tea may help fight respiratory and urinary tract infections by inhibiting the growth of harmful bacteria and viruses, making it a valuable addition to natural immune support routines.

 Antioxidant Properties